qfpl/initial-final/blog/drafts/post.md

 makePrisms ''BaseF
 ```

+The type variable `f` is going to be filled in with a `Term g` for some `g`, which we'll sort out later.

 The use of `makePrisms` gives us `_TmLit :: Prism' BaseF Int` and `_TmAdd :: Prism' BaseF (f, f)`.

-We can use `review` with these prisms to build up a value of type `BaseF`:
+If you haven't seen `Prism`s before, all you need to know is that we can use `review` with these prisms to build up a value of type `BaseF`:
 ```
 > review _TmLit 2
 TmLit 2